Sifu difficulty settings: Is there a difficulty slider at launch?

 Sifu can be extremely difficult to master.

-Difficulty options will be arriving in Sifu as of May 3 in a fresh update, with the new options listed as: Student, Disciple, and Master.
-Originally, those looking to complete the game’s tale of revenge would have needed to dust off their martial arts expertise and hone their technique.
+Difficulty options arrived in Sifu in a post-launch update last year, introducing Student, Disciple, and Master as options for your brawling techniques.
+Originally, those looking to complete the game’s tale of revenge would have needed to dust off their martial arts expertise and hone their technique, but thankfully that’s not the only way now.

 Fortunately, death isn’t the end of a run.
 Players can be resurrected and age several years in the process.
 While your health bar will grow considerably smaller with each subsequent death, the power behind each punch increases.